takamido/NODE_baseball_pitching/README.md

 - trained_model: a folder containing the pretrained models.
 For 10-fold cross-validation, ten models are generated for each pitcher.
 Due to the large file size, only the pretrained model with (d = 2) has been uploaded to this repository.

-- videos: a folder containing demo videos and visualizations of the results.
+- videos (supporting information): a folder containing demo videos and visualizations of the results.
 It includes comparisons between the original and reconstructed motions, as well as videos of latent trajectories and their corresponding reconstructed motions.

 ## How to run
 The implementation is based on Google Colab.
 Please download the code, data, and pretrained models, and set the paths in the `main_program.ipynb` to match your environment.
 You can then reproduce the model training and testing by running the main program.